pdoup/TaxAI/tax-filer-backend/README.md

     ```bash
     uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
     ```
+    Launches the ASGI server in development mode (`--reload`) for local testing/debugging.
+As is the case with the frontend dev server if any code changes are detected, the server automatically restarts to apply the changes.
-    The backend will be accessible at `http://localhost:8000`.
+    The backend will be accessible at `http://localhost:8000` (default).

 ### Request Handling

-* Each request is associated with a unique identifier (UUID) which is logged to a file, enabling the admininstrator more fine grained control over the entire lifecycle of a single request and help with error debugging.
+* Each request is associated with a unique identifier (UUIDv4) which is logged to a file, enabling the admininstrator more fine grained control over the entire lifecycle of a single request and help with error debugging.
 * A middleware intercepts each request and injects a unique request header `X-Request-ID` (if not already present).
 * This ID is also added to the response headers, so other clients and services can trace it.